Overview

 - The bowl to the left when standing on the Ants launch often has sink and turbulent air.
 It is recommended to avoid that area, especially when below ridge height.

 - The Chelan Airport is very active, and has a skydiving operation.
 If flying near the airport, we recommend that you remain well west of the runway centerline to avoid conflicting with the jump planes and other traffic.
-Only use the airport LZ if you can verify that you will not conflict with other airport users.

 - As with most big-air sites, it’s smart to connect up with a site-savvy pilot before heading up to fly.
 Better yet, plan your visit to coincide with one of many annual fly-ins or comps at the Butte.
 If you plan on flying at Chelan during the summer, be sure your launch and landing skills and your bump tolerance are in peak form.
 Launches can be extremely challenging, and the mid-day thermals tend to be strong and turbulent.
-If you’re not an experienced mountain thermal pilot, you’ll have more enjoyable flying if you plan your trip for late summer or early fall, when it’s still soarable but not as intense.
+If you’re not an experienced mountain thermal pilot, you’ll have more enjoyable flying if you plan your trip for autumn, when it’s still soarable but not as intense.
 Pilots visiting mid-summer should consider flying before noon or in the evening, and enjoy the lake during the middle of the day.

 Launches